-The evaluation and awarding of credit by evaluation for prior learning is based on the same criteria used to evaluate credit awarded for courses in registered degree and certificate programs:
+The evaluation and award of credit for prior learning is based on the same criteria used to evaluate credit awarded for courses in registered degree and certificate programs:

-- Student Responsibility: Students are responsible for presenting evidence of their learning. - Faculty Oversight: The evaluation of student learning for the award of academic credit must be conducted by faculty or approved by faculty in the case of evaluation by a non-faculty subject matter expert. - Award Level: The evaluation of student learning for the award of academic credit can be applied to associate programs and certificate programs.

-• Evaluation Award: Credit, not a grade, will be awarded upon evaluation of prior learning.
+- Student Responsibility: Students are responsible for presenting evidence of their learning. - Faculty Oversight: The evaluation of student learning for the award of academic credit must be conducted by faculty or approved by faculty in the case of evaluation by a non-faculty subject matter expert. - Award Level: The evaluation of student learning for the award of academic credit can be applied to associate programs and certificate programs. - Evaluation Award: Credit, not a grade, will be awarded upon evaluation of prior learning.

-Credit by Evaluation for Prior Learning in Practice
+Credit for Prior Learning in Practice